AREmondev/kahf_devlinks/README.md

      ```
      cd dev-links_front
      ```
-   - Copy the `.env.example` file to `.env.local`:
+   - Copy the `.env.example` file to `.env`:
      ```
-     cp .env.example .env.local
+     cp .env.example .env
      ```
-   - Open the `.env.local` file and fill in the necessary values
+   - Open the `.env` file and fill in the necessary values

    For Backend: